SOFE3650F18/project-group-27/Deliverable 2/Iteration 1/README.md

 # 2.1 ADD Step 1: Review Inputs <br>
-In addition to these use cases, a number of quality attribute scenarios were elicited and documented in the table below.
-The associated use case for each scenario is also included.
+The first step of the ADD method involves reviewing the inputs and identifying which requirements will be considered as drivers.
+The inputs are listed in the below table with details.

 | Category        | Details           |
 | ------------- |:-------------|